 - A2A gives agents a standard way to reach other agents

-- Bridge gives agents a standard way to reach context across storage
+- Bridge gives agents a standard way to reach context across storage — and can now also serve that context as an MCP server

 Example architectures